text-machine-lab/uml_nlp_class_2018/hw3/README.md

 The `decoder_initial_inputs` method should just return a batch of indices of the `<s>` token to be served as input to the decoder at the first timestep.
 This method is meant to be called from the `decode_sentence` method.

 Finally, the `decode_sentence` method decodes the outputs translation using a for loop.
-The implementation of it is very similar to that of the second homework.
+Its implementation is very similar to that of the second homework.

 ## Running the code